open-compass/opencompass/docs/en/get_started/faq.md

 HuggingFace tries to load the metric (e.g. `accuracy`) as an module online, and it could fail if the network is unreachable.
 Please refer to [Network-Q1](#my-tasks-failed-with-error-connection-aborted-connectionreseterror104-connection-reset-by-peer-or-urllib3exceptionsmaxretryerror-httpsconnectionpoolhostcdn-lfshuggingfaceco-port443) for guidelines to fix your network issue.

+The issue has been fixed in the latest version of OpenCompass, so you might also consider pull from the latest version.

 ## Efficiency

 ### Why does OpenCompass partition each evaluation request into tasks?